JuniorBecari10/JuniorBecari10/README.md

 > [!NOTE]
 > In this profile there are my complete projects.
 If you want to see the drafts as well, they are over here, in this organization: [Junior Drafts](https://github.com/Junior-Drafts).

-You'd like to see my dotfiles I use on my computer for daily-driving?
+Would you like to see my dotfiles I use on my computer for daily-driving?
 They are [here](https://github.com/JuniorBecari10/dotfiles)!

 <div align="center">
   <img src="https://komarev.com/ghpvc?username=JuniorBecari10&label=Profile%20Views&color=2F2E41&style=flat">